howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 This will create a new directory called `hackernews-angular-apollo` that has all the basic configuration setup.

-Make sure everything works by navigating into the directory and starting the app:
+Make sure everything works by navigating to the directory and starting the app:

 ```bash
 cd hackernews-angular-apollo